 Most cycling injuries are minor and result in cuts and bruises.
 However, sometimes the injuries sustained are more serious.
 Below is a range of compensation amounts which may help determine how much compensation you could claim:

 - Compensation for arm injuries sustained following a bike accident usually ranges from £4,350 to £86,000.
 If you end up losing one or both arms, amounts rise from £63,000 to £197,000

-- Severe leg injury amounts range from £18,250 to £89,000.
-If you end up having a leg or both legs amputated then the compensation bracket goes from £60,000 to £185,000.
+- Severe leg injury compensation amounts range from £18,250 to £89,000.
+In leg amputation cases, the compensation bracket goes from £60,000 to £185,000.

 - If you experience fractured ribs or soft tissue injuries from your bike accident then you could claim up to £2,600.

 When claiming compensation for being knocked off a bike, as well as claiming compensation for your injury and the associated pain and suffering, if your claim is successful, you will also be able to claim back any loss of earnings.
 Being away from work for a long period can have devastating effects on an individual or family.
 You could also claim for medical expenses including private healthcare as well travel to and from appointments.

 What’s more, you may be able to include the cost of replacing your bike, helmet or any clothes or other belongings that have been damaged in your accident.

 Where next?
 Read our Guide To Making Cycling Accident Claims